epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         Given the sheer scale of interactions happening daily on the platform, we are convinced that YouTube cannot be understood as just a collection of videos; it behaves more like an <span class="highlight">immense digital world</span> with its own internal order.
     </p>
     <p>
-        And if we zoom out — far out — this world begins to resemble a vast cosmic landscape.
+        And if we zoom out—far out—this world begins to resemble a vast cosmic landscape.
 Individual channels appear as stars; they cluster into large thematic <span class="highlight">galaxies</span>, and within them, smaller constellations emerge around more specific interests.
     </p>

     <div class="quote">